RightMesh/Superpeer/README.md

 This minimalist RightMesh "Superpeer" implementation provides two functionalities: enabling the forwarding of data packets from one geographically separate mesh to another, and facilitating transactions involving RightMesh Tokens.
 The second functionality includes recording transactions to the Ethereum blockchain.

+## Running the Superpeer

+Superpeer is a Gradle application - it can be built with `gradlew build`, and a binary can be generated with `gradlew installDist`.

+If run without arguments Superpeer polls STDIN for input - typing `exit` will shut down RightMesh and stop the application.
+Unless you are developing/debugging, you will likely want to run Superpeer with the `-h | --headless` flag, which doesn't poll for input and responds to SIGINT signals (e.g. can be killed cleanly with `Ctrl+C` or task managers).

 ## Connecting to your Superpeer

 By default RightMesh devices with internet connections will connect to a Superpeer operated by RightMesh at `research.rightmesh.io`.
 In the future the goal is to have a network of Superpeers, with Superpeers implemented and operated by both RightMesh and community members.